 This is the final installment of a series called Connecting the Dots: How I Went from Being a San Francisco CFO to an Athens Yoga Instructor.
 The series starts here.
 Last week’s installment is here.

 I started finalizing all the details.
 I sold my Audi.
-I found a long-term tenant for my Hayes Valley condo.
 For my three pets, I got the vaccinations and travel papers required for them to come with me.
-I told my clients I would be leaving permanently, and we should find replacements for me.
+I told my clients I would be leaving, and we should find replacements for me.
 I wasn’t totally sure how I was going to earn money while living in Greece, but I had some ideas of offering remote finance services to California startups.
 In the end, I didn’t need to pursue this path.
-My biggest client decided at the last minute that they were OK with me working remotely, so for the first three years of my new Greek life, I was living in Athens but still working as a part-time CFO for an interactive agency in San Francisco.
+My biggest client decided at the last minute that they were OK with me working remotely, so for the first three years of my new Greek life, I was in Athens but going back and forth a lot to the US still working as a part-time CFO for an interactive agency in San Francisco.
 And I said goodbye to my friends, who throughout this whole journey were supportive every step of the way.
 While sad to see me go, I think they were excited at the idea of coming to visit me in Greece.

 I arrived in Athens on February 10, 2012 with two crates of animals, a large suitcase of clothes and a special backpack to carry all my electronics.
 And so my Greek life began.
 I had a temporary apartment for two weeks, and then I found my current apartment near Acropolis.
 I remember when the realtor showed me the roof deck, I was amazed at the idea that I would be able to live there.